DerekYu177/425G14/PipelineController/README.md

       ADD R1 R2 R3 (previous instruction, located in the inst-reg at the end of EX stage, EX_MEM) SUB R4 R1 R5 (current instruction, located in the inst-reg at the beginning of EX stage, ID_EX)
-      Since all R-type produces their result by EX with 1cc latency, the updated data resulting from executing i_prev should already be ready. i_ SELECT FORWARDING FROM EX's output to EX's input_ if NO ->
+      Since all R-type produces their result by EX with 1cc latency, the updated data resulting from executing i_prev should already be ready.
+      SELECT FORWARDING FROM EX's output to EX's input if NO ->
-      i_ NO FORWARDING, nothing additional_
+      NO FORWARDING, nothing additional

       ii) If i_prev is an I-type
       Does i_prev holds a destination register that is currently being consumed as the source register of i_current (data dependency)?